mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ::: warning Be sure you understand correctly
 When data is stored in a PostgreSQL Patroni cluster (always through its current primary database instance), it is replicated across other standby replica instances asynchronously.
 As described above, there are two communication channels clients can choose from.
 The first allows **data writing** through **port 5432**, and the second, allowing **only data reading** through **port 5433**.
 A reading request can be directed to any cluster member, while a writing request is directed only to the current primary  member of the cluster.

-It means that if one SQL statement stores some data through port 5432, the following immediate select query through port 5433 may not retrieve the same data.
-The reason is that the given select will be executed against another replica instance.
+This means that if one SQL statement stores some data through port 5432, the following immediate select query through port 5433 may not retrieve the same data.
+This is because the given select will be executed against another replica instance.
 If required to get the same data, it's necessary to use the same port for the select query as it was used for storing that data.

 A similar case would be with two immediately following SELECT statements to get the same data.
 The basic premise in such a case is that both select queries are sent over the same TCP connection and therefore routed to the same cluster member.
-Encapsulating of both commands into a single SQL transaction can guarantee their execution against the same replica instance.
+Encapsulating both commands into a single SQL transaction can guarantee their execution against the same replica instance.
 Otherwise, send both select requests to the current primary node through port 5432 again.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

 ### Non-database local data

 Each container has separate local disk space, which can theoretically be used by appropriate APIs of the database service and thus store data outside the replicated contents of the database.
-It should be noted that such data is reserved only for this particular instance, not mirrored across the PostgreSQL Patroni cluster nor backup-ed.
-It will not be migrated if such a container is deleted due to its failure.
+It should be noted that such data is reserved solely for this particular instance, and not mirrored across the PostgreSQL Patroni cluster nor backup-ed.
+It will not be migrated if such a container is deleted due to failure.
 Also, separate direct access to an individual PostgreSQL instance is not supported in any way.

-We don't recommend to use any functionality of [COPY](https://www.postgresql.org/docs/current/sql-copy.html) because you can't save/load such data directly to/from any shared storage.
-Instead of that, use the standard functionality of the [export/import](/documentation/services/databases/postgresql.html#how-to-backup-restore-database-data) mechanism.
+We don't recommend using the functionality of [COPY](https://www.postgresql.org/docs/current/sql-copy.html) because you can't save/load such data directly to/from any shared storage.
+Instead, use the standard functionality of the [export/import](/documentation/services/databases/postgresql.html#how-to-backup-restore-database-data) mechanism.

 ### Selected specifics of a Patroni HA cluster

 * All database tables should have a primary key (multi-column primary keys can also be used) to get performant and effective streaming replication between the current primary instance and all standby replica nodes through a Write-Ahead Log (WAL).
-It's the process by which write transactions (INSERT, UPDATE, or DELETE) and schema changes (Data Definition Language - DDL) are reliably captured, logged, and then serially applied to all downstream databases replica nodes in the cluster architecture.
+This is the process by which write transactions (INSERT, UPDATE, or DELETE) and schema changes (Data Definition Language - DDL) are reliably captured, logged, and then serially applied to all downstream databases replica nodes in the cluster architecture.
-* The PostgreSQL streaming replication is set up asynchronous, and you can't individually change it to synchronous because it has to be done through `postgresql.conf` you don't have access to.
+* The PostgreSQL streaming replication is set up to be asynchronous, and you can't individually change it to synchronous because it has to be done through `postgresql.conf` you don't have access to.
 * Using [ALTER SYSTEM](https://www.postgresql.org/docs/12/sql-altersystem.html) and changing `postgresql.auto.conf` is also prohibited because the created [default PostgreSQL user](#default-postgresql-user-and-password) is not a super-user.